JiHyeonYu/CR-Fuzz/confirmed_issues.md

 The following table summarizes devices for which CR-Fuzz discovered crashes that correspond to previously reported vulnerabilities or public issues.
-Since CR-Fuzz operates in a black-box setting, the correspondence is established based on similarities in externally observable symptoms, triggering input characteristics, and testing setup conditions such as device model, firmware lineage, and communication protocol, and related factors.
+The correspondence is established based on similarities in externally observable symptoms, triggering input characteristics, and testing setup conditions such as device model, firmware lineage, and communication protocol, and related factors.